You

 Team structure and organization:

-The choice between SOAs and microservices can also depend on a company's internal team structure and organizational structure: Microservices enable a decentralized team structure in which small teams are responsible for developing and maintaining individual services.
+The choice between SOAs and Microservices can also depend on a company's internal team structure and organizational structure: Microservices enable a decentralized team structure in which small teams are responsible for developing and maintaining individual services.
 SOAs, on the other hand, may require more centralized coordination.

 Time-to-market and risk management: